-timezonefinder is a fast and lightweight python package for looking up the corresponding timezone for given coordinates on earth entirely offline.
+timezonefinder is a python package for looking up the corresponding timezone for given coordinates on earth entirely offline.

-Timezones internally are being represented by polygons and the timezone membership of a given point (= lat lng coordinate pair) is determined by simple point in polygon tests.
-A few tweaks help to keep the computational requirements low and make this package fast.
-For example precomputed, so called “shortcuts” reduce the amount of timezone polygons to be checked (a kind of index for the polygons).
-See the documentation of the code itself for further explanation.
+Timezones internally are being represented by polygons and the timezone membership of a given point (= lat lng coordinate pair) is determined by a point in polygon (PIP) check.

-Current data set in use: precompiled timezone-boundary-builder (without oceans, (geo)JSON)
+Current data set in use: precompiled timezone-boundary-builder (WITH oceans, geoJSON)

 ruby port: timezone_finder

 Alternative python packages¶

 tzfpyis a Python binding of the Rust package

 tzfpyhas no startup time